barafael/barafael.github.io/_posts/2017-11-05-Simple-PID-flight-controller.md

 in [Joop Brokking's YMFC V2 source code](http://www.brokking.net/ymfc-3d_v2_main.html).
 His quadcopter firmware is a bit messy coding-wise but easy to understand and a good read if you are interested.
-His understanding of the topic is great and it shoes in his helpful youtube videos.
+His understanding of the topic is great and it shows in his helpful youtube videos.

-Sensor attitude data is read whenever the IMU signals that data is ready, signalled by an interrupt.
+DMP-infused attitude data is read whenever the IMU signals that data is ready, signalled by an interrupt.
 The gyroscope is read on every loop.

-## Calculate PID response
+### Calculate PID response

-This is where the magic happens, but this is actually very simple.
+This is where the magic happens, but it is actually very simple.
 The PID algorithm in this discrete form (really the one everyone uses) is short and sweet, using the "poor man's derivative (-)" and the "poor man's integral (+)".
-The implementation of dual rates complicates things a bit but is useful in the long run.
+Some smoothing is applied to the D term (if enabled), but I am unsure if this is actually beneficial.

 I adapted some ideas presented in
 [Brett Beauregard's series "Improving the beginners PID"](http://brettbeauregard.com/blog/2011/04/improving-the-beginners-pid-introduction/)